jrpool/jsonresume-theme-a11y/README.md

 Contemplated future work includes:

-- Investigating accessibility flaws reported by the Siteimprove Accessibility Checker (see above table).
+- Investigating additional opportunities for accessibility improvements in the theme.
 - Performing human accessibility tests.
 - Extending the theme’s functionality to cover compatibility with commonly used résumé parsers.
+- Implementation of additional formats.

 ## Usage